joeypizzas/odin-calculator/planning.md

     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 1, 2, 3, +.
 First three are same color as numbers, last same color as other operators.
     - Below that is next row of buttons.
 Parent has flex box.
 Button children are 0, ., =.
 First tw0 are same color as numbers, last same color as other operators.
     - Border around entire calculator.
 Border between each button.
 Border around display.
 Each calculator row same size.
+2. Create functions for math operators.
+    - Add:
+        - takes two number parameters.
+        - returns them added together.
+    - Subctract
+        - takes two number paramters.
+        - returns them, second subctracted from the first.
+    - Multiply
+        - takes two number parameters.
+        - returns their product.
+    - Divide
+        - takes two number paramters.
+        - returns quotient of first divided by second.
+    - Converting percentage to decimal
+        - takes one number parameter.
+        - returns that number / 100
+    - Plus/negative
+        - Takes one number parameter.
+        - If parameter > 0, returns paramter - (parameter * 2)
+        - else, returns parameter - (parameter * 2)
+3. Initialize three global variables for operations.
+    - One number.
+    - One operator.
+    - Another number.
+4. Create operate function.
+    - takes three parameters, two numbers and operator.
+    - Conditional logic based on the operator to return the result of the correct operator function.
+5. Functions that populate the display.
+    - Function that removes current number/operator in display.
+        -  Selects div that holds current display number.
+        -  Deletes it.
+    - Function that adds new item to display.
+        - Takes parameter, either number or operator.
+        - Creates new div.
+        - Adds text content with parameter.
+        - Adds class with style that original display number had.
+        - Maybe selects parent display div.
+        - Inserts new div into the DOM.
+6. Make the calculator work:
+    - Event handler(s)